Why Choose Us

 The company is a major manufacturer of a variety of Armenian, in particular, typical Artsakh rugs.

 The Artsakh Carpet company offers a wide range of carpets and organizes delivery around the world.

-Each carpet is a unique product that features only national elements.
+Each carpet is a unique product that reflects the most important values.

 Our online platform presents handmade carpets created in different regions of Artsakh.
 Artsakh is one of the most important regions of Armenia, where applied arts and especially carpet weaving have been developed over the centuries.